Festermouth

 Jolly Vintner

-The chief inn and posting-house of Hoole, in Ayleshire.
+Chief inn and posting-house of Hoole, in the uplands of Ayleshire.

 Kaleyard